GEOG-465-Spr-2015/Class_workspace/glossary/glossay.md

 ##Control flow statements

+Control flow means controlling the flow of program execution to get desire result and it’s about controlling the program execution sequence.

+Example tool for flow control: if (condition)- if this is the case then do this

+This control statement indicate that if something happens then do this.
+It’s a good way of handling some short conditions.

+##len()

+Using len(some object)returns the number of top level items contained in the object being queried.

+Example:
+>>my_list=[1,2,3,4,5,6,7]
+>>len(my_list)
+7

+>>my_string=‘abcdef’
+>>len(my_string)
+6

 ##Function

 A function is a defined, organized, reusable block of code that performs a single, related action.
 Functions often take in values as parameters and return values as output.
 Functions are declared using the following syntax: